Chairman and Chief Executive Officer

 He is also Chairman of the Board of Directors of the Pointe-à-Callière Foundation.

-A law graduate of the Université de Montréal and a member of the Québec bar since 1967, Mr. Johnson also holds LLM and PhD degrees from the University of London (UK), as well as his MBA from Harvard University.
+He was admitted to the Québec Bar after earning a law degree at the Université de Montréal, and also holds LL.M. and Ph.D. degrees from the University of London (UK), as well as an MBA from Harvard Business School.

 Managing Partner and Founder, Watermill Group